-The scores for each of the four criteria In the MYP, subject group objectives correspond to assessment criteria.
-Each criterion has eight possible achievement 1 2 3 4 5 6 are added together and a final Grade levels (1-8), divided into four bands that generally represent: is awarded.
-1-5 6-9 10-14 15-18 19-23 24-27 28-32 limited (1-2); adequate (3-4); substantial (5-6); and excellent (7-8) performance.
+In the MYP, subject group objectives correspond to assessment criteria.
+Each criterion has eight possible achievement levels (1-8), divided into four bands that generally represent:

+limited (1-2); adequate (3-4); substantial (5-6); and excellent (7-8) performance.

+The scores for each of the four criteria are added together and a final Grade is awarded.